 The National Association of Vision Care Plans (NAVCP) is the unified voice for the managed vision care industry.
-Our members cover approximately 53 percent (170 million) of all Americans by partnering with eye care providers in all 50 states and Puerto Rico.
+Our members cover approximately 66 percent (over 218 million) of all Americans by partnering with eye care providers in all 50 states and Puerto Rico.

 NAVCP strives every day to make sure that legislators, regulators, employers and consumers understand that patient-centered vision care is essential healthcare.
 NAVCP works to achieve that goal by: